Republic Pictures: As movie studio

-Television era
+Serials and Television series

-Republic was one of the first Hollywood studios to offer its film library to television.
-In 1951, Republic established a subsidiary, Hollywood Television Service, to sell screening rights in its vintage westerns and action-thrillers.
-Many of these films, especially the westerns, were edited to fit in a one-hour television slot.
+Shut out of their attempts to acquire television broadcasting licenses, most studios resisted making their film libraries available to local stations.
+Republic, however, established a subsidiary, Hollywood Television Service, in December 1950.
+Earl Collins, Republic's branch manager in Los Angeles, accepted the presidency of the new TV arm.
+Collins made two major announcements: effective June 25, 1951, much of Republic's backlog of feature films would be available to local stations; and, effective that same day, Republic's studio lot would be available for rental to independent TV producers.
+The Republic features, including the Gene Autry and Roy Rogers westerns, were uniformly edited to a running time of 53 minutes and 30 seconds each, in order to fit neatly into one-hour time slots.
+This was looked upon by TV programmers as a tremendous convenience, and Hollywood Television Service found hundreds of ready customers.

 Hollywood Television Service also produced television shows filmed in the same style as Republic's serials, such as The Adventures of Fu Manchu (1956).
 Also, in 1952, the Republic studio lot became the first home of MCA's series factory, Revue Productions.

 While it appeared that Republic was well suited for television series production, it did not have the finances or vision to do so.
 Yet by the mid-1950s, thanks to its sale of old features and leasing of studio space to MCA, television was the prop supporting Republic.
 During this period, the studio produced Commando Cody: Sky Marshal of the Universe; unsuccessful as a theater release, the 12-part serial was later sold to NBC for television distribution.

 Talent agent MCA exerted influence at the studio, bringing in some high-paid clients for occasional features, and it was rumored at various times that either MCA or deposed MGM head Louis B. Mayer would buy the studio outright.

 As the demand and market for motion pictures declined with the increasing popularity of television, Republic began to cut back on its films, slowing production from 40 features annually in the early 1950s to 18 in 1957 (in 1956—the year the company had recorded a profit of $919,000—it temporarily ceased production of features.)
 Perhaps inspired by the success of American International Pictures catering to teenaged audiences, Republic dispensed with its old "no exploitation" rule and released several films in the late 1950s about juvenile delinquency, such as The Wayward Girl (1957), Juvenile Jungle (1958), and Young and Wild (1958).

 A tearful Yates informed shareholders at the 1958 annual meeting that feature film production was ending; the distribution offices were shut down the following year.